Ollson2921/cperms_ins_enc/README.rst

 ###############################
-cperms_ins_enc
+insertion_encoding
 ###############################

-cperms_ins_enc is a python library for enumerating Cayley permutations, restricted growth functions and restricted growth functions of (perfect) matchings with the insertion encoding.
+insertion_encoding is a python library for enumerating Cayley permutations, restricted growth functions and restricted growth functions of (perfect) matchings with the insertion encoding.

 A Cayley permutation is a word `π ∈ ℕ*` such that every number between 1 and the maximum value of `π` appears at least once.
 Cayley permutations can be seen as a generalisation of permutations where repeated values are allowed.
 Definitions of pattern containment and Cayley permutation classes follow the same ideas as defined for permutations where the patterns contained are also Cayley permutations, so the Cayley permutation class Av(11) describes all permutations.
 Cayley permutations are in bijection with ordered set partitions.